akkilmk/FastAPI-CRUD/README.md

 # FastAPI-CRUD
-sample crun application using FastAPI,beanie and MongoDB
+sample crud application using FastAPI,beanie and MongoDB